laurentbarraud/AnimSprites/Readme.md

 2. Open the '.sln' file in Visual Studio 2022
 3. Build the project with Ctrl+B
 4. Run it
+5. Hit the "B" key to open the build menu and place objects on the scene.

 ### Download
 Go to the [Releases](https://github.com/laurentbarraud/AnimSprites/releases) section to download a ZIP archive containing the compiled executable (for Windows 7 and above, x64-based).